trungnguyencs/Arith-While-Interpreter/WHILE-interpreter/README.md

 ## New feature:

-We have added the following operators in addition to the required operators:
+We have added the following operators in addition to the required ones:
 - Div
 - Mod
 - GreaterEq